mixxxdj/mixxx/source/chapters/configuration.rst

 vinyl control is used because Mixxx will feel unresponsive otherwise.

-Keep in mind that *lower latencies require better soundcards and faster CPUs* and that *zero latency DJ software is a myth* (although Mixxx is capable of sub-1ms operation).
+Keep in mind that *lower latencies require better soundcards and faster CPUs* and that zero latency DJ software is a myth (although Mixxx is capable of sub-1ms operation).

 Sample Rate
 -----------

+.. versionchanged:: 1.11
+   Mixxx automatically selects a default sample rate for your soundcard, most likely 44100 Hz

 The sample rate setting in Mixxx determines how many samples per second are produced by Mixxx.
 In general, a higher sample rate means that Mixxx produces